 “I’m, like, really bad at instruments,” Meyers continues.
 “I started singing because that’s all I can do.
 Pump people up and piss people off or whatever it is I do.”

-Friends since high school in Bonita, the three lived for a stint as the “token white kids” in Sherman Heights before moving into a two-story former clean-and-sober house in Golden Hill with Coronado natives Taylor Charter and Zach Oakley.
+Friends since high school in Bonita, the three lived for a stint as the “token white kids” in Sherman Heights before moving into a two-story former clean-and-sober house in Golden Hill with Coronado natives Taylor Charter and Zack Oakley.

 “Everyone works together, lives together, plays music together,” says Pockets, who works at a downtown deli with Meyers.